wrjodjana/obsidian-vault/computer-science/computer systems/containers.md

 - `docker images --all` lists all images, even unnamed ones
 - `docker rmi imagename` removes a single image
 - `docker image prune` removes all "dangling" images
-- `docker system prune -all` both removes any
+- `docker system prune -all` both removes any stopped containers and any images that are not used by running containers

+### Creating Containers